A guide to dog adoption

 A happy black dog with its tongue hang out while walking on a Valgray for Dogs leash at F.A.L.L.E.N.
 Angels Pet Rescue

-Valgray for Dogs adoption tip 1: Adjust your expectations
+• Valgray for Dogs adoption tip 1: Adjust your expectations

 It's important not to head to a shelter with the idea that you will meet 'your dog' right away.
-We know the excitement of bringing home a doggo of your very own is all that's on your mind at the moment, but you've got to manage your expectations because they:
+We know the excitement of bringing home a doggo of your very own is all that's on your mind at the moment, but you've got to manage your expectations because they stop you from getting to know each dog properly, blind you to dogs with tons of potential and are a surefire way to leave any visit feeling disappointed and unmotivated.
+Visit different local animal shelters, dog homes and rescues organisations multiple times to get more familiar with the dogs before deciding.

-Valgray for Dogs adoption tip 2: Keep note of dogs that catch your eye
+• Valgray for Dogs adoption tip 2: Keep note of dogs that catch your eye

-Write down the dogs' names, descriptions and current homes and arrange to see the dogs who pulled at your heartstrings most.
+During your visits, you'll see a lot of puppies and dogs, all of whom need a loving home.
+Write down the dogs' names, descriptions and current homes and arrange to go back to see the dogs who pulled at your heartstrings most.

-Valgray for Dogs adoption tip 3: Don't rush
+• Valgray for Dogs adoption tip 3: Don’t rush

-We know you are eager to adopt an adorable pooch (like right now!), but being a pet parent means a lifelong commitment and friendship with your pooch, so be patient when searching for the dog destined to be yours.
+We know you’re eager to adopt an adorable pooch (like right now!) but being a pet parent means a lifelong commitment and friendship with your pooch, so be patient when searching for the dog destined to be yours.
+Spend as much time with the dogs as possible to get to know them.

-Valgray for Dogs adoption tip 4: Reserve judgement
+• Valgray for Dogs adoption tip 4: Reserve judgement

 A small white mixed-breed dog panting with excitement during Valgray for Dogs visit to F.A.L.L.E.N.
 Angels Pet Rescue in Cape Town